regextestergh/regextester/README.md

 # regextester
-A small application with a Swing gui used to interactivelly test regex formulas.
+A small application for testing regex formulas.